-BALID’s Informal Literacy Discussions have been running since 2011 and are led by literacy practitioners and academics on a range of current ‘hot topics’ in literacy.
+BALID’s Informal Literacy Discussions (ILDs) have been running since 2011 and are led by literacy practitioners and academics on a range of current ‘hot topics’ in literacy.
 Our discussions are lively and interesting, and we offer a warm welcome to everyone – those who are new to the field of literacy as well as those with academic and field experience.

 Please see the side-bar for upcoming ILDs.
 All are welcome!
 Attendance is free for BALID members, but non-members are asked to contribute £10 to cover costs (£5 for unwaged and students).

-Short summaries of past ILDs are offered below.
+Short summaries of some of our past ILDs are offered below.

 ILD 27: Learner-generated materials, collective classroom knowledge: Research with adult literacy facilitators in Guatemala In this fascinating seminar, Marta Paluch of the University of Sussex shared her experience of working with adult literacy facilitators, and the process of collective construction of knowledge.
 Marta also included a very helpful PowerPoint presentation to illustrate the discussion.
 (June 2017)

 ILD 25: Training Literacy Facilitators in Central Tanzania Margaret Beckett of SIL led this discussion, which focussed on the literacy programme she is involved with in rural Tanzania.
 People there speak many languages, and some may also have a knowledge of Swahili.
 As a sub-title, Margaret used the memorable phrase ‘Culture eats strategy for breakfast’, thus effectively emphasising how important it is to understand and appreciate local voices and local values.
 (January 2017)

 ILD 23: Understanding Literacy: what theoretical approach: what theoretical approaches can help make literacy teaching and learning more effective?
 This discussion was led by Dr Ian Cheffy of SIL International, and was accompanied by a very helpful spidergram that showed the linkages between adult literacy and the theory of adult learning.
 (May 2016)

 ILD 22: Literacy and female infanticide was led by Dr Priti Chopra of the University of Greenwich, UK.
 This was an interesting and moving seminar about how literacy may empower communities and challenge attitudes to female infanticide in Bihar, northern India.
 (November 2015)